Proof-of-work (PoW) in Dscuss is used for resistance against flooding. PoW is

 Where C is a constant, which depends on peer's CPU performance and n is the number of leading zeros in the resulting hash.

-T is, of course, a random variable and has a geometric distribution.
+The time to find PoW (T) is actually a random variable, which has a geometric distribution.
 Tavg is the expected value of this variable.
-The real distribution of time to find a 20-bit (as an example) PoW is shown on the histogram below.
+The real distribution of time to find an 8-bit (as an example) PoW is shown on the histogram below.
 The histogram is drawn for 10,000 values.

 The number of required leading zero bits is set to

-version.
-In this case, Tavg is about 1.5 hours on
+proof-of-concept version.
+In this case, Tavg is about 20 minutes on